alandsilva26/Pattern/README.md

 List and overview of patterns included
 Text editor used - Sublime Text 3
 Compiler used - GCC for Windows
 All programs have their .exe files bellow them
+Note that if you make changes to the code you will have to compile the program again

 #To run programs